-The Second Chapter contains the famous “Purusha Shukta” in praise of the Supreme Being, while the Third Chapter worships Shiva in the form of the spiritual warrior Indra, the Rule of the Pure.
+The Second Chapter contains the famous “Purusha Shukta” in praise of the Supreme Being.
+The Third Chapter worships Shiva in the form of the spiritual warrior Indra, the Rule of the Pure.

-In Chapter Six we ask Shiva for blessings and Chapter Seven we make offerings to his various manifestations.
+In Chapter Six we ask Shiva for blessings, and in Chapter Seven we make offerings to his various manifestations.

 The Eighth Chapter is famous as the Chamakam, which describes the divine characteristics of Shiva that are within us.
 The final chapter, Chapter Nine, asks for peace and offers peace!

 Swamiji has taught an inspiring class on the Rudrashtadhyayi, which has been captured on video in the Rudrashtadhyayi Video Series.
-The knowledge shared in this video class grants us the wisdom to move into an intuitive understanding of the Sanskrit mantras, and gives a clear grasp of the yoga system and yogic knowledge needed to incorporate this scripture into a personal spiritual discipline.
+The knowledge shared in this video class grants us the wisdom to move into an intuitive understanding of the Sanskrit mantras.
+It gives a clear grasp of the yoga system and yogic knowledge needed to incorporate this scripture into a personal spiritual discipline.